nick/identity/README.md

 # ERC 725+735: Identity

-### Please see [OriginProtocol/identity-playground](https://github.com/OriginProtocol/identity-playground) for a up to date implementation
+### Please see [OriginProtocol/identity-playground](https://github.com/OriginProtocol/identity-playground) for a more recent implementation and UI

 ## Installation